Piotrekol/CollectionManager/README.md

 * `load` / `open` - Load collections from file
 * `save` - Save collections to file
 * `rename` / `mv` - Rename a collection
+* `duplicate` - Duplicate a collection
 * `merge` - Merge multiple collections into one
+* `intersect` - Intersect collections (beatmaps present in all) into a new collection
+* `difference` - Difference collections (beatmaps present in only one) into a new collection
+* `inverse` - Inverse collections (loaded beatmaps not in any) into a new collection
 * `remove` / `rm` - Remove collection(s)

 **Creation:**